hashgraph/hedera-mirror-node/docs/monitor.md

 #### Scheduled Transactions
 Scheduled transactions require unique configuration as they encompass 2 transactions during the entity creation.
-One (outer) transaction for the entity create and one (inner/scheduled) transaction to eventually be executed that must be signed by all required signatories in the signing scenarios.
+One (outer) transaction for the `Schedule` entity create and one (inner/scheduled) transaction to eventually be executed.
+The inner transaction must be signed by all required signatories as part of the `ScheduleCreate` or `ScheduleSign` scenario transactions.
-Due to this the monitor by default will initially support only `ScheduleCreate` scenarios in which the inner transaction is a `CryptoCreate`.
+Due to this the monitor by default will initially support only `ScheduleCreate` scenarios in which the inner transaction is a `CryptoCreate` with `receiverSignatureRequired` set to true.

 By default all required signatures will be provided.
-However, this can be modified by setting `signatoryCount` to be a number greater than 0 but smaller than `totalSignatoryCount`
+However, this can be modified by setting `hedera.mirror.monitor.publish.scenarios.properties.signatoryCount` to be a number greater than 0 but smaller than `hedera.mirror.monitor.publish.scenarios.properties.totalSignatoryCount`
+To execute a scheduled scenario set the `hedera.mirror.monitor.publish.scenarios` properties similar to the following example

 ```yaml
 publish: